-- 206.7.1 FIS will not allocate Title / Presenting Sponsor rights to commercial betting companies - 206.7.2 Sponsorships of events by commercial betting companies is permitted subject to 206.7.43 below. - 206.7.3 Advertising of commercial betting companies is allowed on bibs after approval by FIS; valid for 3 years. or other betting activities on or with the athletes (head sponsors, competition suits, starting bibs) is prohibited with the exception of lotteries and companies operating non-sports betting only. - 206.7.4 Approval by FIS will be given under the condition that the betting company/ies actively work/s against sport competition manipulation. - 206.8 A National Ski Association or its pool may enter into contracts with a commercial firm or organisation for financial sponsorship and or the supply of goods or equipment if the specific company or organisation is acknowledged as an Official Supplier or Sponsor by the National Ski Association.
+- 206.7.1 FIS will not allocate Title / Presenting Sponsor rights to commercial betting companies - 206.7.2 Sponsorships of events by commercial betting companies is permitted subject to 206.7.4 below. - Advertising of betting companies is allowed on bibs after approval by FIS; valid for 3 years.
+206.7.4 Approval by FIS will be given under the condition that the betting company/ies actively work/s against sport competition manipulation.

+A National Ski Association or its pool may enter into contracts with a commercial firm or organisation for financial sponsorship and or the supply of goods or equipment if the specific company or organisation is acknowledged as an Official Supplier or Sponsor by the National Ski Association.
 Advertising using photographs, likeness or names of FIS competitors with any sportsman not eligible according to either the FIS eligibility rules or the eligibility rules of the IOC and IPC, is forbidden.